 For information contact Center for Creative Partnerships at

 in Commemoration of the Orangeburg, Massacre

-The basis for Center for Creative Partnerships has always been collaboration to achieve success.
-The Orangeburg All-Star Justice Center already has significant partners in the Orangeburg County Council, the City of Orangeburg and the South Carolina Humanities.
-We would like to thank Glenn Walters, Attorney, who contributed his time for the acquisition of the property.
+The basis for the Center for Creative Partnerships has always been collaboration to achieve success.
+The Orangeburg All-Star Justice Center already has significant partners in the Orangeburg County Council, the City of Orangeburg, and the South Carolina Humanities.
+We would like to thank Glenn Walters, the Attorney who contributed his time to the acquisition of the property.
 We are in touch with the families of the heroes killed and wounded in the Orangeburg Massacre.
 We will be looking toward participation by the community and outreach throughout the country.

 I am happy to be a part of this important project, commemorating the significance of the Orangeburg Massacre.
 It will help heal the nation's divide and the wound resulting from the defining day of my life -16 years before I was born.
 It's been a long time coming.

-Help us to renvate the All-Star Triangle Bowling Alley.
+Help us to renovate the All-Star Triangle Bowling Alley.
 The formation of your partnership will be key to the restoration project’s success.
 Click below to donate.